- Faculty of Geosciences - The Department of Geography - The chair for Geography and Land Use Systems

 Your work place will be located in central Munich and is easy to reach by public transport.
 We offer an interesting and responsible position with good opportunities for vocational training and career development.

-Payment will be in accordance with TV-L, up to level E13.
+Payment will be in accordance with TV-L E14.
+Part-time work is in principle possible.
 We encourage female candidates to apply.

 People with disabilities who are equally as qualified as other applicants will receive preferential treatment.

-Please send an application outlining your fit for the position (including a cover letter, a curriculum vitae, copies of scientific degrees, and the names and contact information of two references) by Oct 27, 2021 bye-mail (one PDF-attachment with max.
-5MB only including all documents) with subject "CDR-Graphic-2021".
+Please send an application outlining your fit for the position (including a cover letter, a curriculum vitae, copies of scientific degrees, and the names and contact information of two references) by Oct 27, 2021 by e-mail (one PDF-attachment with max.
+5MB only including all documents) with subject "CDR-PrM-2021".

 For further information please contact Prof. Dr. Julia Pongratz.